Kritz77/Codsoft_task3/README.md

 # Codsoft_task3
 The Codsoft_task3 is about a Calculator website.
-It is done by using HTML,CSS
+It is done by using HTML,CSS and JS